tylerbwong/stack/CONTRIBUTING.md

 - Be as descriptive as possible when submitting new pull requests
 - Link any related issues the pull request might be addressing
 - This project uses [ktlint](https://github.com/pinterest/ktlint) and [detekt](https://github.com/arturbosch/detekt).
-All pull requests require both checks before merging
+- All pull requests require both static analysis checks before merging. (`./gradlew ktlint && ./gradlew detekt` should both succeed)

 ### Issues